eyra-cc/starter-hugo-academic/content/project/Delegation/index.md

 date: '2021-02-25'

 url_pdf: https://drive.google.com/file/d/1ZmeSVm9mSVV_NgVxrjKP6sSufcxFkHH_/view?usp=sharing
-# summary: An example of using the in-built project page.

-# Optional external URL for project (replaces project detail page).
-# external_link: ""

-# Slides (optional).
-#   Associate this project with Markdown slides.
-#   Simply enter your slide deck's filename without extension.
-#   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
-#   Otherwise, set `slides = ""`.
-# slides: example
----

-To delegate  future choices, planners can influence doers in various ways.
+ summary: To delegate  future choices, planners can influence doers in various ways.
 In the intrapersonal case,  a planner can  motivate her future self by   commitments, promises, deadlines  etc.
 In the interpersonal case, doers can be selected and/or persuaded to change their beliefs.